quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Applications might be able to improve overall performance by using alternative strategies that reduce the rate of acknowledgments.
-{{?I-D.ietf-quic-ack-frequency}} describes an extension to signal the desired delay of acknowledgments and discusses use cases as well as impications for congestion control and recovery.
+{{?I-D.ietf-quic-ack-frequency}} describes an extension to signal the desired delay of acknowledgments and discusses use cases as well as implications for congestion control and recovery.